hvianna/audioMotion-analyzer/README.md

 *Available since v3.0.0*

 When *true*, the spectrum analyzer will display separate graphs for the left and right audio channels.

+Notes:
+- Stereo tracks will always output stereo audio, even if `stereo` is set to *false* (in such case the analyzer graph will represent both channels combined);
+- Mono (single channel) tracks will output audio only on the left channel when `stereo` is *true*, unless you have another stereo source simultaneously connected to the analyzer, which will force the mono source to be upmixed to stereo.

 See also [`splitGradient`](#splitgradient-boolean).